 Table 2 (Panels B and C) also reports the number of times over-and-under index weight the fund managers are prepared to move their portfolios from the market portfolio.
 The stock level bets taken by active funds range between 4.73 and 7.03 times index weight.
 Furthermore, the results show active fund managers take overweight portfolio positions in stocks up to 22 times the benchmark.
 In comparison, a manager with a negative outlook on a security is likely to refrain from including the stock in the portfolio.
 Thus the extent to which a manager allocates an underweight position within their portfolio holdings is on average substantially lower than for overweight holdings.
-Panels D and E of Table 2 also show the average number of overweight and underweight positions ranges between 7 and 11, compared with 37 and 40 for overweight positions.
+Panels D and E of Table 2 also show the average number of overweight and underweight exposures held by the funds in our sample.
+The average number of underweight positions ranges between 7 and 11, compared with 37 and 40 for overweight positions.
 This asymmetry is expected, given that managers would be expected to hold a greater proportion of stocks they believe will outperform the benchmark, and therefore, the portfolio will be overweight in such stocks relative to the underlying index.
 On the other hand, underweight portfolio holdings may arise either due to the manager gradually acquiring or liquidating the security, for tracking error management reasons or given trading cost considerations.